dibley1973/StoredProcedureFramework/README.md

 ## Nuget Package
-The library is available on NuGet, here: [https://www.nuget.org/packages/Dibware.StoredProcedureFramework/]
+The library is available on NuGet, here: [https://www.nuget.org/packages/Dibware.StoredProcedureFramework/] and also here, for the EF extensions package [https://www.nuget.org/packages/Dibware.StoredProcedureFrameworkForEF/]

 ## Project Brief ##
 The aim of this project is to provide the following: